Canon M3 vs Panasonic FZ300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M3 and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M3 and FZ300 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M3 and the Panasonic FZ300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.